How Much Does a Home Warranty Cost?

 - The Built-In Systems Warranty Plan covers heating, ductwork, air conditioning, plumbing (including whirlpools and sump pumps), electrical (including doorbells and smoke detectors), and garage door openers, starting at $32.99 per month.

-Do I Need a Home Warranty?
+Do I need a home warranty?

 Inexperience With DIY Repairs

 Some new homeowners come on the scene with their tool belt already in place, ready to take on the challenges of refacing walls, replacing condenser coils, and draining their own water heaters.
 Others come in as complete strangers to the mysteries of home repair, especially those who haven’t lived in a single-family home before.
-YouTube has a lot of home repair videos, but if you’re completely unfamiliar with the territory, you may be (and should be!) skittish about opening up the back of your washer to check a drain.
+YouTube has a lot of home repair videos, but someone who is completely unfamiliar with the territory may be skittish about opening up the back of a washer to check a drain.

 Home Buying and Selling

 The best home warranty companies protect both buyers and sellers—and while they’re primarily aimed at buyers, they may be even more useful to the sellers.
-Home pricing is a carefully calculated formula of how much the home is worth, how much it could sell for, and what aspects of the home may need to be upgraded by the buyers.
+Home pricing is a carefully calculated formula of how much the home is worth, how much it could sell for, and what aspects of the home may need to be upgraded by the buyer.

 After the sale is made, a warranty protects the seller from demands that they cover a system failure that occurs in the first year after the sale.
 It can also make buyers feel secure that they won’t need to make such demands of the seller and can instead just make a claim on the warranty.

-7 Questions to Ask a Home Warranty Company
+Questions to Ask About Home Warranty Coverage

 - What kind of documentation is necessary to prove that systems or appliances have been maintained in order to make a claim on the warranty?